reshamas/reshamas.github.io/_posts/2021-02-22-data-umbrella-afme-2021-scikit-learn-sprint-report.md

 >- The pair programming and the feedback session with the core developers
 >- There was ample knowledge to start working on things.
 It was very easy to get going with the shared information.
 >- Working on an issue with a partner alongside a contributor.
 I got a better perspective on working on issues.
->- Getting help from the core contributors/developers and learning from my programming partner*
+>- Getting help from the core contributors/developers and learning from my programming partner
+>- discussing details of technical problems and solutions in small groups on discord / github

 Some general feedback in the survey: